esarbe/votelog/readme.md

 - [ ] Querying parlamentarian by user rating

-`votelog` is written in the Scala programming language and uses `sbt` for building the software.
+The server part of `votelog` is written in Scala and uses `sbt` for building the software.
 To build `votelog` locally, install sbt.

+The `votelog` part facing the Curia Vista database is written in Python.

 ## Running votelog web server